7bits/10-seconds-before-flush/README.md

-### 10 Seconds Before Flush - Geeks-n-chicks - Ludum Dare 27 Jam Entry
+### 10 Seconds Before Flush - Geeks-n-chicks - Ludum Dare 27

 You are a Fecalator from "Dogma" movie.
 Your goal is to reach an Exit from the sewer pipeline.
 It's not so easy!
 You need to go through 3 levels in 10 seconds each.
 You need to eat poos and avoid flowers and butterflies - your enemies.